esp32-interrupciones-hardware

 How to use interrupts on an ESP32

-Hardware interrupts, or GPIO interrupts allow the microcontroller to detect and respond to specific changes in the input pins, even while the main program is running.
+Hardware interrupts, or GPIO interrupts, allow the microcontroller to detect and respond to specific changes on input pins, even while the main program is running.

-When an event occurs that generates an interrupt, the main program is temporarily halted and the Callback function is executed.
-Once the Callback function is complete, the main program continues its execution.
+When an event occurs that triggers an interrupt, the main program is momentarily paused and the Callback function is executed.
+Once the Callback function is completed, the main program resumes its execution.

-This is especially useful in situations where we need to handle events very quickly, which we might not detect otherwise.
-Or, to avoid constantly checking the status of a sensor, for example.
+This is especially useful in situations where we need to handle events very quickly, which we might otherwise miss.
+Or, to avoid constantly checking the state of a sensor, for example.

-However, we should not abuse them either.
-Keep in mind that during the time it is handling the interrupt, the processor is ignoring everything else.
-So use them wisely, and always keep the ISR as short as possible.
+However, we should not overuse them.
+Keep in mind that while the interrupt is being serviced, the processor is ignoring everything else.
+So use them wisely, and always ensure the ISR is as short as possible.

-Using GPIO interrupts on the ESP32 with the Arduino IDE is very similar to using it with a “conventional” Arduino, but it has some peculiarities.
+Using GPIO interrupts on the ESP32 with the Arduino IDE is very similar to using them on a “conventional” Arduino, but it has some peculiarities.

-First, we define the callback function, which will be executed when the interrupt occurs on the GPIO pin.
-This function must have a void data type and should not take any arguments.
+First, we define the callback function, which will execute when the interrupt occurs on the GPIO pin.
+This function must have a void return type and should not take any arguments.

 void IRAM_ATTR myInterruptFunction() {